bcgov/nr-vault-sync-app/README.md

 ## Environment Variables

 The tool can use the following environment variables in place of command arguments.
 The default is in the brackets.
+The defaults are for testing with a local Vault instance.

 * VAULT_ADDR - The address of the vault server ('http://127.0.0.1:8200')
 * VAULT_TOKEN - The token to use when connecting to vault (myroot)